fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 ![](../../images/1/1-vite4.png)

 The code of the application resides in the <i>src</i> folder.
-Let's simplify the default code such that the contents of the file main.js looks like this:
+Let's simplify the default code such that the contents of the file main.jsx looks like this:

 ```js
 import ReactDOM from 'react-dom/client'